Migz93/3dq/docs/README_TECHNICAL.md

 ## UI/UX Features

+### Recent Updates

+### Discount Feature
+- Added `discount_percent` column to the quotes table
+- Implemented discount calculation in the quote builder and view quote pages
+- Updated invoice templates to display subtotal, discount, and final total

 ### Responsive Design

 The 3DQ application is designed to be responsive and work well on both desktop and mobile devices.
 Key responsive features include: